JhenyfferOliveira/JhenyfferOliveira/README.md

 <h1 align="left">🔎 What I believe</h1>
 <div align="justify">I have continuous learning as a focus in my career, always seeking updates and new skills.
 This is demonstrated by my commitment to constantly explore new techniques, tools, and approaches, culminating in a lifelong learning perspective.
 I believe that continuous learning is essential to keep up with the rapid changes in the field of data science and to deliver innovative and high-quality data analysis.</div>

 ---

-<h1 align="left">🚀 My Projects</h1>
-<div align="justify">I've had the opportunity to work on a variety of projects that showcase my learning and the skills I've acquired.
-These projects highlight my understanding and application of various concepts learned throughout my career transition.
-Here are some of my notable projects:</div>

-+ [Project 1](https://github.com/JhenyfferOliveira/Projeto-LPI): Final Project for Programming Language I. This repository contains my final project for the Programming Language I course, highlighting several fundamental concepts in Python.

-+ [Project 2](https://github.com/JhenyfferOliveira/Projeto-LPII-ifood-vem-ser-tech---Controle-de-estoque): Final Project for Programming Language II.
-This repository covers my final project for the Programming Language II course, focusing on various intermediate concepts in Python.

-+ [Project 3](https://github.com/JhenyfferOliveira/Projeto-BancodeDados-Ada): Final Project for Database.
-This repository displays my final project for the Database course, featuring SQL query commands and the integration of PostgreSQL with Python.

----